Welcome to

 Nested Curly Braces

 The rclone documentation includes some filter patterns that are nested within curly braces ({{}}).
 However, it's important to note that rclone does not accept nested curly braces.
-If you try to use a pattern with nested curly braces, you will receive an error message.
+If a user tries to use a pattern with nested curly braces, they will receive an error message.

 For example, the documentation includes the following pattern: